billti/billti.github.io/_posts/2021-08-27-unity-httpclient.md

 First, some background: Why does `HttpClientFactory` exist?
 There's a long and sordid history to this.

-An (in)famous post title _"You're using HttpClient wrong and it is destabilizing your software"_ at
+An (in)famous post titled _"You're using HttpClient wrong and it is destabilizing your software"_ at
 <https://www.aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/> outlines the first problem.
 Namely,
 although `HttpClient` implements the `IDispose` interface, you shouldn't be spinning them up and disposing them regularly.
 By default this will create new network connections for each `HttpClient` instance, and